-Set of 2 easy chairs attributed to Ib Kofod Larsen
+Set of 2 easy chairs attributed to Ib Kofod Larsen (Sold)

 This set of 2 easy chairs are attributed to Ib Kofod Larsen and made in Denmark during the 1960’s.
 These chairs are in a very good condition, the cushions have been re-upholstered by the previous owner in a short haired oatmeal bouclé fabric.
 The rattan backrests are patinated but in very good condition, just like the solid teak wood frames.
 The messing holders for the backrest are the cherry on top on this rare set in excellent condition.